huxaiphaer/HuxyApp/README.md

 [![](https://jitpack.io/v/huxaiphaer/HuxyLab.svg)](https://jitpack.io/#huxaiphaer/HuxyLab)

+# Create a customized toast message with amazing features , with few lines of code Today.

 ## HuxyApp

-HuxyApp is a Library which helps android developers to come up with cool and awesome  styled toast notifications.
+HuxyApp is a Library eases creating custom and styled toast notifications with few lines of code.

 ### Try it out today.